 - Impact during a car accident

-A severe ankle sprain can feel the same as a broken ankle, so every ankle injury should be evaluated by your Orthopedic and Sports Institute.
+A severe ankle sprain can feel the same as a broken ankle, so every ankle injury should be evaluated by an OSI orthopedic specialist.
 Symptoms include:

 - Immediate and severe pain